Sinus Lift Mexico

 Surgical Complications – Interim Prosthesis – Final Restoration

-This treatment option basically has the same complications with any immediately loaded fixed implant prosthesis.
+This treatment option basically has the same complications as any immediately loaded fixed implant prosthesis.
 Some aspects, mainly related to Sky Fast & Fixed particularities will be highlighted.

-If chipping of the ceramic of the definitive prosthesis occurs, this being a relative frequent complication, the interim prosthesis can be used for the time needed for laboratory repairing.
+If chipping of the ceramic of the definitive prosthesis occurs, this being a relatively frequent complication, the interim prosthesis can be used for the time needed for laboratory repairing.

 Other Dental Treatments in CDS